ciso-assistant-community

 ./docker-compose.sh

-If you are looking for other installation options, you might want to check the docs.
+If you are looking for other installation options for self-hosting, check the config builder and the docs.

 [!NOTE] The docker-compose script uses prebuilt Docker images supporting most of the standard hardware architecture.
 If you're using Windows, Make sure to have WSL installed and trigger the script within a WSL command line.
 It will feed Docker Desktop on your behalf.